 Birth Control Pill & Adrenal Fatigue — What Now?

 Lifestyle goes a long way in healing your adrenal glands and hormones.
 For Charlotte, we got her eating regular hormone friendly meals, sleeping 8-9 hours per night regularly, and incorporating daily stress reducing practices—all of essential to recovering.
+Helpful lab testing includes a cortisol panel (we use saliva or urine testing), ACTH, LH, FSH, Estradiol, Progesterone, Testosterone, SHBG, and a full thyroid panel.

 Leveraging adaptogenic herbs and nutrients like, Vitamin C, B5, and magnesium can also aid in healing.
 We got Charlotte working on her diet and on an adrenal support supplement to help her start feeling better sooner.
 These same therapies can be highly beneficial to women who choose to stay on the pill…because yes, some women just aren’t ready to make that transition yet.